Skip to Content Skip to Menu Skip to Footer

 A Short History of Private Markets

-In the 1900s, private markets began to surge in popularity as a way for companies to raise money, partly due to the development of new investment mediums such as private equity and venture capital, which allowed investors to put money into private companies.
+In the 1900s, private markets surged in popularity as a way for companies to raise money, partly due to the development of new investment mediums such as private equity and venture capital, which allowed investors to put money into private companies.

 As private markets grew in popularity, several regulatory bodies began to emerge to help protect investors and ensure that companies were being truthful about their financials.
 The most notable of these was the Securities and Exchange Commission (SEC), created in 1934.

 By the end of the 1960s, private companies had raised over $1 billion in capital through private markets, and private markets were an increasingly important part of the economy.
-The 1990s saw the expansion of private markets into new geographies, with countries like China and India seeing a surge in private market activity.
-This was helped by the growth of the Internet, which made it easier for companies to raise money from investors around the world.
+The 1990s saw the expansion of private markets into new geographies, with a surge of activity in countries like China and India This was helped by the growth of the internet, which made it easier for companies to raise money from investors around the world.

 Today, private markets account for trillions of dollars in investments, and they continue to grow in importance.
-Private markets are an important part of the global economy and are estimated to be worth more than $11 trillion.
+Private markets are an important part of the global economy and are estimated to be worth an estimated $11.87 trillion as of late 2023.

-There are several examples of private markets asset classes that investors can use to access private companies, including private equity, private credit/debt, and real assets.
+There are several private markets asset classes that investors can use to access private companies, including private equity, private credit/debt, and real assets.

 Private Equity

-Private equity is a type of private market asset class that refers to the purchase and sale of ownership stakes in private companies.
-Private equity investments are made by private equity firms – investment funds that pool money from investors and use it to buy stakes in private companies.
+Private equity refers to the purchase and sale of ownership stakes in private companies.
+Private equity investments are made by private equity firms that raise investment funds pooling money from investors and use it to buy stakes in private companies.

 There are several different types of private equity, including: